-Valuation techniques that reflect the current replacement cost of the service capacity of an asset.
+Valuation techniques that reflect the current replacement cost of the service capacity of an asset

 Each valuation technique requires inputs that reflect the assumptions that buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
-When selecting a valuation technique, the Shire gives priority to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
+When selecting a valuation technique, the Shire gives priority to those techniques that maximise the use of observable inputs and pnorty to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
 Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.